 If you’ve been following the effect that the coronavirus pandemic has had on the global travel industry, you may be aware of government-imposed travel warnings and restrictions as a result.

 In March, the U.K. government’s Foreign & Commonwealth Office (FCO) advised U.K. nationals against all non-essential international travel.
 That advice has since been revised to allow travel to dozens of destinations, including much of mainland Europe.

-This FCO advice is subject to change quickly, as we saw recently with Spain.
+This FCO advice is subject to change quickly, as we saw most recently with France, the Netherlands, Malta, Monaco, Aruba and Turks & Caicos.
 Over the weekend, the government changed course.
-While it originally allowed travellers coming from Spain to avoid quarantining for 14 days upon arrival in England, effective immediately, arrivals from Spain were required to self-isolate.
-Additionally, the FCO said that it now advises against all non-essential travel to the country.
+While it originally allowed travellers coming from these six countries to avoid quarantining for 14 days upon arrival in England, effective 4 a.m. on 15 August, arrivals from the six countries are required to self-isolate.
+Additionally, the FCO said that it now advises against all non-essential travel to the countries.

 But what does this actually mean?
 If you want to travel right now, could your travel be deemed essential?
 If you’re looking at booking flights later in the year, would this be essential travel?

 Let’s have a look at the definition of each type of travel.

 What is essential travel?